Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

-Once the reduced wall-crossing formula is established in Theorem \ref{reducedws}, we proceed to prove following results: \begin{itemize} \item (reduced) quantum cohomology of $S^{[n]}$ is determined by relative Pandharipande--Thomas theory of $S\times \p^1$, if $S$ is a K3 surface, conjectured in \cite{OP1}; \item the wall-crossing part of Igusa cusp form conjecture, conjectured in \cite{OP10b}; \item relative higher-rank/rank-one Donaldson--Thomas correspondence for $S \times \p^1$ and $S \times E$, if $S$ is a K3 surface and $E$ is an elliptic curve; \item relative Donaldson--Thomas/Pandharipande--Thomas correspondence for $S \times \p^1$, if $S$ is a K3 surface. \end{itemize}
+Once the reduced wall-crossing formula is established in Theorem \ref{reducedws}, we proceed to proving the following results: \begin{itemize} \item the (reduced) quantum cohomology of $S^{[n]}$ is determined by the relative Pandharipande--Thomas (PT) theory of $S\times \p^1$, if $S$ is a $K3$ surface, conjectured in \cite{OP1}; \item the Hilbert-schemes part of the Igusa cusp form conjecture, conjectured in \cite{OP10b}; \item higher-rank/rank-one DT correspondence with relative insertions for $S \times \p^1$ and $S \times E$, if $S$ is a $K3$ surface and $E$ is an elliptic curve; \item DT/PT correspondence with relative insertions for $S \times \p^1$, if $S$ is a $K3$ surface. \end{itemize}